-We meet up at least twice a term.
-As well as sharing our class’s thoughts and ideas, we focus on tasks that Mr Walters sets us.
-When every Pupil Voice meeting is over, we have a talk with our class; this is so they hear about what we have been discussing and so that they can give us their feedback.
+Before each Pupil Voice meeting we have a lunch time `drop-in` session in which children from the school can come and discuss their thoughts, feelings and opinions which we can then feedback to the rest of the team.
+When every Pupil Voice meeting is over, we have a talk with our class and present a summary of the information discussed during assembly; this is so they hear about what we have been discussing and so that they can give us their feedback.

 Following the British value of democracy, instead of the teachers choosing the members of Pupil Voice, there is an election.
 We set up the hall as a polling station where there is a ballot box and a slip.
 On this, you write the name of the person you want to represent you.
 Two people (a boy and a girl) are selected by children in their class.

 Pupil Voice Team